Could Seiya Suzuki be the Cubs’ next ‘significant’ signing?

 “Everyone thinks I have insider info,” Stroman said, laughing.
 “I have no insider info.”

-With that backdrop, Hoyer was asked if the Cubs had resolved the extent of their shortstop needs.
+With that backdrop, Hoyer was asked if the Cubs had resolved their shortstop needs.

 The Cubs have stayed out of blockbuster trades since the lockout reopened.
-As of Monday evening, they’d agreed to terms with Simmons and signed reliever Jesse Chavez to a minor-league deal, with an invitation to spring training and a chance to win a roster spot, considering the clubs’ need for relievers.
+As of Monday night, they had agreed to terms with Simmons and signed reliever Jesse Chavez to a minor-league deal with an invitation to spring training and a chance to win a roster spot, considering the club’s need for relievers.

 The Cubs’ direction is still taking shape.
 The phones are still ringing.